Drupal, the open-source, PHP-based CMS is increasingly the tool of choice not only for smaller and medium-sized businesses.

 That’s why we’re excited to see Drupal creator, Dries Buytaert, has now launched a new start-up, Acquia, which aims to be ‘your enterprise guide to Drupal’ by providing subscribers with the best expertise that the Drupal community has to offer from some of its most experienced users.

-TallyFox, a recent Eton Digital project, provides another recent example of the power of Drupal in integrating multiple functions and varied features into accessible and clean interfaces.
+TallyFox, Eton Digital’s project from a few years ago, provides another recent example of the power of Drupal in integrating multiple functions and varied features into accessible and clean interfaces.

 As well as offering a versatility that means Drupal is equally useful to both a hobby bedroom blogger and the IT department of one of the most powerful governments in the world, the CMS also offers an extremely valuable community aspect which in practice means that you can usually do things better, and more quickly, than with some alternative options.